Kushkak, Ashtian

-Kushkak (كوشكك, also Romanized as Kūshkak; also known as Gūshkalak and Kūsgak) is a village in Mazraeh Now Rural District, in the Central District of Ashtian County, Markazi Province, Iran.
-At the 2006 census, its population was 43, in 18 families.
+Kushkak (كوشكك) (Note: Also romanized as Kūshkak; also known as Gūshkalak and Kūsgak) is a village in Mazraeh Now Rural District of the Central District in Ashtian County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 43 in 18 households.
+The following census in 2011 counted 25 people in 11 households.
+The 2016 census measured the population of the village as 24 people in 11 households.